Pruned cellular free resolutions of monomial ideals: Betti splittable monomial ideals

 \subsection{A sufficient condition for Betti splittings}

 Let $I=J+K$ be a decomposition of a monomial ideal.
 In order to have a Betti splitting, it is enough to check that applying Algorithm \ref{alg1} to $I$, the pruning steps are realized independently within the edges associated to $X_J$, $X_K$ and $X'$.
-This gives the following result that provides a sufficient condition to have a Betti splitting:
+Notice that in this case we obtain the pruned Betti numbers of $I$ from the pruned Betti numbers of $J$, $K$ and $J\cap K$ and thus we get a sufficient condition for a Betti splitting.
+We collect this fact in the following: